easye/waku.org/main.md

 Waku is designed for **generalized messaging**, enabling human-to-human, machine-to-machine or hybrid communication.

-Waku is aimed at **resource-restricted devices**, such as mobile devices and browsers, but can adapt to any environment.
+Waku runs everywhere: desktop, server, including **resource-restricted devices**, such as mobile devices and browsers.

 ## How does it work?